AWS Fault Injection Simulator

 Periodic Game Days

-A game day is the process of rehearsing ahead of an event by creating the anticipated conditions and observing how effectively the team and system respond.
-An event could be an unusually high traffic day, a new launch, a failure, or something else.
+A game day is the process of rehearsing ahead of an event by creating potential failure conditions and observing how effectively the team and system respond.
+A failure condition could be API throttling, latency, or something else.
 You can use AWS Fault Injection Simulator to run a game day by creating the event conditions and monitoring the performance of your system.

 Continuous Delivery Pipeline Integration